clesleycode/data-cleaning/Data Cleaning.md

 This reason is critical.
 If outliers are attributed to error, you may throw it out but if they signify a new trend, pattern or reveal a valuable insight into the data you should retain it.

+Extreme value theory (EVT) focuses on rare events and extremes, as opposed to classical approaches to statistics which concentrate on average behaviors.
+EVT states that there are 3 types of distributions needed to model the the extreme data points of a collection of random observations from some distribution: the Gumble, Frechet, and Weibull distributions, also known as the Extreme Value Distributions (EVD) 1, 2, and 3, respectively.

+The EVT states that, if you were to generate N data sets from a given distribution, and then create a new dataset containing only the maximum values of these N data sets, this new dataset would only be accurately described by one of the EVD distributions: Gumbel, Frechet, or Weibull.
+The Generalized Extreme Value Distribution (GEV) is, then, a model combining the 3 EVT models as well as the EVD model.

+Knowing the models to use for modeling our data, we can then use the models to fit our data, and then evaluate.
+Once the best fitting model is found, analysis can be performed, including calculating possibilities.

 ## 5.0 Final Words

 ### 5.1 Resources